 As a serial entrepreneur, David Pechet continues to open properties like Play Estate Winery, while continuing to further future projects for Stagewest Hospitality, Mayfield Homes, and its other subsidiaries.

-Working across the globe in France and Canada, in the role of both employee and business owner she fell in love with the Okanagan.
+Having lived and worked across the globe in the Hospitality industry, France, UK and Canada, in the roles of both employee and business owner she fell in love with the Okanagan Valley.

-With a passion for wine she developed her knowledge and skill set in all areas of winery production and operations, making her the ideal person for the role of General Manager.
+With a passion for wine and food, she developed her knowledge, through working in all roles of winery production, operations, front of house and vineyard, completing Wset, giving her the skill set in all areas and making her the ideal person for the role of General Manager.

 After a long stint in Australia, he hopped over to Asia traveled and worked in China, Japan, Vietnam and Nepal.
 Coming back to Canada with an outstanding knowledge of using fresh local and seasonal produce, he decided to seek out a new culinary center that has some of the country’s best produce and wine.